Test the waters with these economical 9mm carbine options.

 - 7 Best 9mm Pistol Designs Of All Time

-Problem is, with a recent upswing in popularity, the market is filled with options that make experimentation somewhat cost prohibitive.
+Problem is, with a recent upswing in popularity, the market is filled with options that make experimentation somewhat cost-prohibitive.
 In most cases.
 There are still deals if you know where to look.
-And we’ve dug up seven of them, all less than $1,000 and solid in performance.
+And we’ve dug up eight of them, all less than $1,000 and solid in performance.

 Who knows, given a chance, you might find the 9mm carbine is what you’ve been after all these years.